tmtemetm/side-channel-analyzer/README.md

 ### Measurement Setup and Trace Data

-The figure below presents a simplified measurement setting for measuring the power traces of a chip performing AES that is externally powered.
-It consists of the chip, an interface for communicating with and powering the chip and an oscilloscope for measuring the traces.
+The figure below presents a simplified measurement setting for measuring the power traces of a externally powered chip performing 128-bit AES that.
+The setup consists of the chip, an interface for communicating with and powering the chip and an oscilloscope for measuring the traces.

 Example measurement traces can be found here (binary data).
 The plaintexts passed to the chip can be found here.